Strangest NBA Draft Facts: 1947-2023

 Ron Reed was one of the greatest rebounders in the history of college basketball at Notre Dame, including a record 17.7 rebounds per game as a junior.

-The Pistons drafted Reed in the third round (No. 20 overall), and he played two seasons in Detroit before informing the team he was going to play baseball.
+The Pistons drafted Reed in the third round in 1965, and he played two seasons in Detroit before informing the team he was going to play baseball.

 1966: Matt Goukas Follows Father's Footsteps